bnorton/super-node/README.md

 #####Required parameters:
 - `callback_url` - The url that will be `POST`ed to upon response.
-- `batch_id` - The unique identifier for this bucket.
+- `bucket_id` - The unique identifier for this bucket.

 #####Optional parameters:
 - `batch_timeout` - Number of miliseconds between commits